danatt/drlnd-Navigation/Report.md

 **About the Agent:**
 	To solve this task, I used a "basic" version of DQN.
 I then implemented other extensions of DQN like Double DQN and added Prioritized Experience Replay to test their influence.
 I couldn't notice to much of a difference, except for a much longer computation time.
 I think that is because the task is easy enough.
+	I started with the DQN-Agent from the previous Q-Learning lesson and it work pretty well with the given settings.
+So, I decided 	instead of tweaking the parameters to implement other variations from DQN and watch the difference in performance without 		changing the parameters.
+I focused on two results: The _maximum Average Score_ (last 100) after enough Episodes of training & The _time it took to reach the threshold of 13 points_ in the Average Score.
+I tested each Agent just a few times and noticed variations in the end results.
+I wrote down the average of 2-3 runs.
+If I'd really needed to compare the end results I'd probably run the agents more often.

 **DQN Hyperparameters:**